transcriptaze/vpd/GUIDE.md

 This is mostly for use in scripts but it's occasionally useful when assigning a command to a macro key.

+##### Units

+VPD supports the following units of measurement:
+- `mm` (millimeters)
+- `H` (standard horizontal units of 5.08mm)
+- `h` (half-standard horizontal units of 2.54mm)

+Also, the height of a panel can be expressed in standard rack units (1U or 128.5mm) but TBH it's there for aesthetics only because a panel height may be 1U only, no more no less.

 ##### Location formats

 | Type     | `<xy>`   | Description                                                                | Example             |